jrpotter/notebook/notes/data_models/rdf/owl.md

 ## Description Logic

 OWL 2 introduces a subset of OWL called **OWL DL** (OWL Description Logic).
-It is the largest subset of OWL that retains decidability.
+It is the largest subset of OWL that retains [[decidability]].
 Additional constructs are present with respect to the DL subset:

 * `owl:Nothing`
 	* Is the class corresponding to the empty set.
 An empty class is said to be **unsatisfiable**.